deneb-viz/deneb/src/api/specification/README.md

 #### `resolveLoaderLogic`()

 Create a custom Vega loader for the visual.
 The intention was to ensure that we could use this to disable loading of external content.
 However, it worked for data but not for images.
 This is essentially a stub, but it's left here in case we can make it work the correct way in future.

+#### `stageEditorData`(_role_)

+Add the specified editor's current text to the staging area in the Redux store.
+This can then be used for persistence, or application of changes if the creator exits the advanced editor and there are unapplied changes.

 ## Private Methods